 Let’s take a look at what powered devices that you don’t need, but would sure like to have.

 Kitchen electronics fit in here.
 Things like your microwave, toaster, or coffee pot qualify.
-Also, your refrigerator might need electrical power, but not all of them do many RV fridges will work just fine on both electric or propane.
+Also, your refrigerator might need electrical power, but not all of them.
+Many RV fridges will operate off propane or electricity.
 If you run out of propane, you’ll need electrical power to keep your food from spoiling.

 Personal hygiene items—hairdryer or electric razor—are some additional items.
-Your air conditioner might fit into middle-tier power need items, too.
+Your air conditioner might fit into middle-tier power need items, too, depending on where you’re camping.

 Low-Priority or Low-Tier Power Needs

 Items that fall in this level are not used very often but are nice to have from time to time.
 Some common items you’ll find sitting in this category are your television, washer/dryer combo, or dishwasher.
-Obviously, these things aren’t totally needed, and you could likely do without them.
+Obviously, these things aren’t totally needed, and you could do without them.
+But, some might be necessary for your comfort and convenience.

 Your Power Needs